Eugley Island and Pemaquid base — Muscongus Bay, MaineFor sale — Island and cottage + mainland home base and acreage: $544,000.

 THIS HIDDEN GEM in Maine’s midcoast region includes two properties.

-The first is a small spectacular island and summer cottage featured in Coastal Living magazine.
+The first is a small spectacular island and summer cottage featured in Coastal Living magazine and on HGTV’s Island Hunters.
 Located in protected waters where the Medomak River opens into Muscongus Bay, the island and cottage are accessible by small boat only, and surrounded by other undeveloped islands and lobstering grounds.
 It has been impeccably maintained and contains a small solar power plant, composting toilet, woodstove, bedroom, and dining area.

 The second is a mainland base, located three miles from the island on the Pemaquid Peninsula’s Dutch Neck.
 This is a year-round home and is located across the street from the Dutch Neck public boat launch.
 The home comes with a newer 18-foot Yamaha boat, motor, and trailer so you can easily travel to the island cottage or explore the stunning Midcoast region whenever the whim strikes.
 The home has been newly-renovated, has 3 bedrooms, 2 bathrooms, and a 2-bay garage that fits a car and boat.
 Situated on a 4-acre grass and forested lot, it is surrounded by myriad native and migratory bird species in all seasons.